 First, Ask Yourself These 3 Questions

-If you’re wondering if your business needs a CRM, ask yourself these questions:
+You might be wondering if your business needs a CRM.
+If you are, ask yourself these questions:

 - Do you have a streamlined system for tracking all of your conversations and details about each of your B2B customers?